Deborapombo/crossword-quick-games/README.md

 # Crosswords Quick Game Test Automation

-The scope of this project is to do a e2e automated test to crossword quick game using Playwright framework.
+The scope of this project is to automate a crossword quick game using Playwright framework.

 ## Installation
 To run the tests, you will need to have Node.js installed: